Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 accidentally with average while creating your visualization, resulting in incorrect information.
 It's easy to make mistakes and applying the wrong function for rollups or runtime consolidation.
 It would be nice if the roll-up configuration would also apply here (the function choice as well as xFilesFactor, see above), but for now, just be careful :)

 (side note: only having 1 option to consolidate data can be restricting.
-Many systems consolidate < href="http://blog.librato.com/posts/time-series-data"> data into a few summary stats</a> so that you can later get the flavor you want.)
+Many systems consolidate <a href="http://blog.librato.com/posts/time-series-data"> data into a few summary stats</a> so that you can later get the flavor you want.)

 5) aggregating percentiles.
 The pet peeve of many, it has been written about a lot: if you have percentiles, such as those collected by statsd, - e.g. 95th percentile response time for each server - there is in theory